 Burgoo is a hearty, slow‑cooked stew that has been part of Kentucky cuisine for more than a century.
 Traditionally made with a mix of meats—often pork, beef, mutton, or even game—burgoo also includes vegetables like corn, okra, potatoes, and lima beans.
 Every cook has a slightly different recipe, and burgoo is a staple at community events, church picnics, and Derby Day celebrations.
 Its long cooking time and communal nature make it one of the most culturally significant Kentucky dishes.

 Kentucky country ham is famous for its salty, smoky flavour and long curing process.
-Often compared to prosciutto, it’s served:
+Often compared to prosciutto, people serve it in one of the following ways:

 - Thinly sliced on biscuits